November 10th, 2013 | kathleen obannon

 YWCA After-School Program

-Bulldogs Matter utilizes volunteers Monday-Thursday from 3:45-5:45.
+Bulldogs Matter utilizes volunteers after school from 3:45-5:45.
 Volunteers are needed as tutors or mentors for one or more days/week.

 The Kickback is designed to support our middle & high school female youth academically, socially and culturally through one-on-on tutoring, informational workshops and mentoring.
 The regular program takes place every Wednesday from 6:30-8:30pm at the Grier Heights Community Center with the first hour primarily focusing on academics and the second hour focused on an informational and/or life skills workshop.